jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 #### The hard way

 This brings us to the harder, but more efficient way of doing this using **multirate signal processing**.
 There's no way I can explain everything about multirate signal processing here.
 It's an entire area of specialization.
 What I can do is give some motivation, and code to demonstrate the process.
-If you're interested in learning more about this stuff, here's a list of some authoritative books:
+If you're interested in learning more about it, here's a list of some authoritative books:

 * [Multirate Signal Processing for Communications Systems - Fredric J Harris](https://www.amazon.com/Multirate-Processing-Communication-Systems-Publishers/dp/877022210X/ref=asc_df_877022210X/?tag=hyprod-20&linkCode=df0&hvadid=693296405172&hvpos=&hvnetw=g&hvrand=4559866533785259274&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9192171&hvtargid=pla-1161835612443&psc=1&mcid=08126222a4593f0dac4cbeedbdc04b2d&tag=hyprod-20&linkCode=df0&hvadid=693296405172&hvpos=&hvnetw=g&hvrand=4559866533785259274&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9192171&hvtargid=pla-1161835612443&psc=1)
 * Multirate Signal Processing - Ronald Crochiere and Lawrence Rabiner